MatthewBrannon/DOP-C02_Notes/Domain VI - Security and Compliance/Secrets Manager.md

-## AWS Secrets Manager Cheat Sheet
+## AWS Secrets Manager

 - A secret management service that enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.

 ## **Features**

-- - AWS Secrets Manager encrypts secrets at rest using encryption keys that you own and store in [AWS Key Management Service](https://tutorialsdojo.com/aws-key-management-service-aws-kms/) [customer managed keys].
+- AWS Secrets Manager encrypts secrets at rest using encryption keys that you own and store in AWS [[KMS]] customer managed keys.
 When you retrieve a secret, Secrets Manager decrypts the secret and transmits it securely over TLS to your local environment.
     - You can rotate secrets on a schedule or on demand by using the Secrets Manager console, AWS SDK, or AWS CLI.
-    - Secrets Manager natively supports rotating credentials for databases hosted on Amazon RDS and [Amazon DocumentDB](https://tutorialsdojo.com/amazon-documentdb/) and clusters hosted on [Amazon Redshift](https://tutorialsdojo.com/amazon-redshift/)
+    - Secrets Manager natively supports rotating credentials for databases hosted on Amazon [[RDS]] and [Amazon DocumentDB](https://tutorialsdojo.com/amazon-documentdb/) and clusters hosted on [Amazon Redshift](https://tutorialsdojo.com/amazon-redshift/)
-    - You can extend Secrets Manager to rotate other secrets, such as credentials for Oracle databases hosted on EC2 or OAuth refresh tokens, by using custom AWS Lambda functions.
+    - You can extend Secrets Manager to rotate other secrets, such as credentials for Oracle databases hosted on [[EC2]] or OAuth refresh tokens, by using custom AWS [[Lambda]] functions.
 - A secret consists of a set of credentials (user name and password), and the connection details used to access a secured service.
 - A secret also contains **metadata** which include:
     - Basic information includes the name of the secret, a description, and the Amazon Resource Name (ARN) to serve as a unique identifier.
-    - The ARN of the AWS KMS key Secrets Manager uses to encrypt and decrypt the protected text in the secret.
-If you don’t provide this information, Secrets Manager uses the default AWS KMS key for the account.
+    - The ARN of the AWS [[KMS]] key Secrets Manager uses to encrypt and decrypt the protected text in the secret.
+If you don’t provide this information, Secrets Manager uses the default AWS [[KMS]] key for the account.
-    - Information about how frequently to rotate the key and what Lambda function to use to perform the rotation.
+    - Information about how frequently to rotate the key and what [[Lambda]] function to use to perform the rotation.
     - A user-provided set of tags.
 You can attach tags as key-value pairs to AWS resources for organizing, logical grouping, and cost allocation.
 - A secret can contain **versions**:
     - Although you typically only have one version of the secret active at a time, multiple versions can exist while you rotate a secret on the database or service.
 Whenever you change the secret, Secrets Manager creates a new version.